statpascal/emul99/readme.md

     git checkout develop

 can be used.

-To compile the emulator, a recent version of the Free Pascal Compiler (3.2.2 is recommended) and the GTK3, SDL2 and C library need to be installed.
-Examples for some systems are:
+The required build environment ca be installed as follows:

 - Debian/Raspberry Pi OS

-    apt-get install fpc libgtk-3-dev libsdl2-dev
+    sudo apt-get install fpc libgtk-3-dev libsdl2-dev

 - Ubuntu/Linux Mint